Good Lord, she was magnificent! Edgar thought.

 That was why my admission into the anatomy laboratory—the

 But to hell with them!
-None of the other girls at Newnham had a fraction
+None of the other girls at Newnham

-a mark on the world.
+of myself.
+Leave a mark on the world.
 And that was that.

-It had been my great good fortune to have a champion for a father—one
+It had been my great good fortune to have a champion for

-was clearing the path for my success.
+within his power, was clearing the path for my success.

-As I came around the high hedge, I heard the Packard running before
+As I came around the high hedge, I heard the Packard running

-his pride and joy—the bright blue two-seater Mother had recently given
+of his pride and joy—the bright blue two-seater Mother had recently given

 him for his fiftieth birthday.
 I smiled whenever I thought of my father